Protein–protein interaction prediction: Classification methods

 Classification methods use data to train a program (classifier) to distinguish positive examples of interacting protein/domain pairs with negative examples of non-interacting pairs.
 Popular classifiers used are Random Forest Decision (RFD) and Support Vector Machines.
 RFD produces results based on the domain composition of interacting and non-interacting protein pairs.
 When given a protein pair to classify, RFD first creates a representation of the protein pair in a vector.
 The vector contains all the domain types used to train RFD, and for each domain type the vector also contains a value of 0, 1, or 2.
 If the protein pair does not contain a certain domain, then the value for that domain is 0.
 If one of the proteins of the pair contains the domain, then the value is 1.
 If both proteins contain the domain, then the value is 2.
 Using training data, RFD constructs a decision forest, consisting of many decision trees.
 Each decision tree evaluates several domains, and based on the presence or absence of interactions in these domains, makes a decision as to if the protein pair interacts.
 The vector representation of the protein pair is evaluated by each tree to determine if they are an interacting pair or a non-interacting pair.
 The forest tallies up all the input from the trees to come up with a final decision.
 The strength of this method is that it does not assume that domains interact independent of each other.
 This makes it so that multiple domains in proteins can be used in the prediction.
 This is a big step up from previous methods which could only predict based on a single domain pair.
 The limitation of this method is that it relies on the training dataset to produce results.
 Thus, usage of different training datasets could influence the results.
+A caveat of most methods is the lacks negative data, e.g non-interactions for proteins which can be overcome using topology-driven negative sampling.